itsgivingchaotica/cisc-3142-ebert/sampleEx9/notes/chapter9Exercises.md

 ## **Exercise 9.33**
 > In the final example in this section what would happen if we did not assign the result of `insert` to `begin`?
 Write a program that omits this assignment to see if your expectation was correct.

-As seen in this example, the program would crash bbecause the iterator is invalid after `insert()`. `iterator`s, pointers, and references to a `vector` or `string` are invalid if the container was reallocated:
+As seen in this example, the program would crash because the iterator is invalid after `insert()`. `iterator`s, pointers, and references to a `vector` or `string` are invalid if the container was reallocated:

 ```
 #include <iostream>